sleepingkingstudios/bronze/README.md

 To report a bug or submit a feature request, please use the [Issue Tracker](https://github.com/sleepingkingstudios/bronze/issues).

 To contribute code, please fork the repository, make the desired updates, and then provide a [Pull Request](https://github.com/sleepingkingstudios/bronze/pulls).
 Pull requests must include appropriate tests for consideration, and all code must be properly formatted.

+### Dedication

+This project is dedicated to the memory of my grandfather, who taught me the joy of flight.

 ## Entities